kadavilrahul/generate_html_from_csv/README.md

 cd <project-folder>
 ```

-5. Clone this repository files
+5. Clone this repository files again to the new location

 ```bash
 git clone https://github.com/kadavilrahul/generate_html_from_csv .